 When considering potential inspirational speech topics, think about WHO your audience is.

 Take the time to map out what you perceive to be their primary goals and attitudes.
 By defining the audience, you can better tailor the subject matter of your speech to suit their needs.
 Ultimately, this will result in a more fulfilling experience for both yourself and your listeners.

 One final point - it's crucially important to set a rhythm for your speech.

 Speeches are not read in the same way as newspaper articles.
-Speeches are, in fact, performed!
+Instead, those delivering verbal presentations engage through performing!

 Treat inspirational speech topics like pieces of spoken poetry.
-Before the big event, take note of where you would like to pause for effect, and raise or lower your voice.
+Before the big event, take note of where you would like to pause for effect and raise or lower your voice.
 Of course, the response from the crowd may dictate the delivery of certain passages.
-But by treating the speech like a script, you will be able to better incorporate impromptu audience responses.
+However, by treating the speech like a script, you will be able to incorporate impromptu audience responses better.